carrismetropolitana/api/README.md

 #### `GET /gtfs`

-Returns the zip archive for the currently live GTFS feed.
+Returns the zip plan for the currently live GTFS feed.

 ## Alerts